head-first-kubernetes/head-first-kubernetes.github.io/index.md

 You can put these steps in a console script and it would work beautifully.
 More or less.
 Until it doesn't.

-Time to talk about sandbags.
+Time to talk about sandboxes.

 ### Sandboxes